Answers to common questions.

 Where can I stay when I visit Fallingwater?

-A variety of lodging facilities including B&B’s, camping and cabins, hotels, motels and resorts are located within a 40 miles radius of Fallingwater.
-You may wish to stay with one of our Lodging Partners in Education all of which offer packages that include tours of Fallingwater, Kentuck Knob, Fort Necessity and other sites in the Laurel Highlands allowing you to create a long weekend or even a mid-week get-away to enjoy our natural beauty.
+A variety of lodging facilities including B&B’s, camping and cabins, hotels, motels and resorts are located within a 40 mile radius of Fallingwater.
+You may wish to stay with one of our Lodging Partners in Education all of which offer packages that include tours of Fallingwater, Kentuck Knob, Fort Necessity and other sites in the Laurel Highlands.
+This will allow you to create a long weekend or even a mid-week getaway to enjoy our area’s natural beauty.
 The Laurel Highlands Visitors Bureau offers additional information about lodging and other sites to visit at www.laurelhighlands.org.

 Do you have a restaurant at Fallingwater?